Everspace/diligent-bureaucrats-aide/README.md

-# diligent-bureaucrats-aide
+# Diligent Bureaucrat's Aide

-Exalted 3e Character sheet doohickey.
+An Exalted 3e Character sheet doohickey.

+It does the things good!